ehom/easy-dee/README.md

 You will also need to know your account login (username and password).

-Once you have the required information, go ahead and update each config file for each script.
+Once you have the required information, go ahead and update the config file for each script.

+Here's what the curl config file looks like for the script that returns a list of localization jobs:

 ``` bash